variadico/noti/README.md

     Notification title.
 Default is utility name.
 -m, -message
     Notification message.
 Default is "Done!"

 -b, -banner
     Trigger a banner notification.
 Default is true.
 To disable this notification set this flag to false.
 -s, -speech
     Trigger a speech notification.
 Optionally, customize the voice with NOTI_VOICE.

+-i, -hipchat
+    Trigger a HipChat notification.
+Requires NOTI_HIPCHAT_TOK and NOTI_HIPCHAT_DEST to be set.
 -p, -pushbullet
     Trigger a Pushbullet notification.
-This requires NOTI_PUSHBULLET_TOK to be set.
+Requires NOTI_PUSHBULLET_TOK to be set.
+-o, -pushover
+    Trigger a Pushover notification.
+Requires NOTI_PUSHOVER_TOK and NOTI_PUSHOVER_DEST to be set.
 -k, -slack
     Trigger a Slack notification.
-This requires NOTI_SLACK_TOK and NOTI_SLACK_DEST to be set.
+Requires NOTI_SLACK_TOK and NOTI_SLACK_DEST to be set.

 -v, -version
     Print noti version and exit.
 -h, -help